 commit youself.
 Nature is your guide and biggest supporter.
 Do not

 wait, do not search, it will be given to you.
 Then the visions and

 missions will become unimportant, you start wondering and mostly

 What are the perspectives for Finca La Víspera?

 Susanne & Werner fell completely in love with the finca and decided to live with us.

-Karine and her two sons Joshua & Jordan are living on the finca.
-Our
+lives Karine (the manager) with her two sons Joshua & Jordan on the